vanbroup/documents/output/CS.md

 ## 2.1 Repositories

-The CA SHALL make revocation information for Subordinate Certificates and Subscriber Certificates available in accordance with this Policy.

-## 2.1 Repositories

 The CA SHALL maintain an online 24x7 Repository that application software can use to automatically check the current status of Code Signing and Timestamp Certificates issued by the CA.

 The CA SHALL make revocation information for Subordinate Certificates and Subscriber Certificates available in accordance with this Policy.

-## 2.2 Publication of information

-The CA SHALL publicly disclose its Certificate Policy and/or Certification Practice Statement through an appropriate and readily accessible online means that is available on a 24x7 basis.
-The CA SHALL publicly disclose its CA business practices to the extent required by the CA's selected audit scheme (see [Section 8.4](#84-topics-covered-by-assessment)).

-The Certificate Policy and/or Certification Practice Statement MUST be structured in accordance with RFC 3647 and MUST include all material required by RFC 3647.

-Section 4.2 of a CA's Certificate Policy and/or Certification Practice Statement SHALL state the CA's policy or practice on processing CAA Records for Fully-Qualified Domain Names; that policy shall be consistent with these Requirements.
-It shall clearly specify the set of Issuer Domain Names that the CA recognizes in CAA "issue" or "issuewild" records as permitting it to issue.
-The CA SHALL log all actions taken, if any, consistent with its processing practice.

-The CA SHALL publicly give effect to these Requirements and represent that it will adhere to the latest published version.
-The CA MAY fulfill this requirement by incorporating these Requirements directly into its Certificate Policy and/or Certification Practice Statements or by incorporating them by reference using a clause such as the following (which MUST include a link to the official version of these Requirements):

-> [Name of CA] conforms to the current version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates published at <http://www.cabforum.org>.
-In the event of any inconsistency between this document and those Requirements, those Requirements take precedence over this document.

-The CA SHALL host test Web pages that allow Application Software Suppliers to test their software with Subscriber Certificates that chain up to each publicly trusted Root Certificate.
-At a minimum, the CA SHALL host separate Web pages using Subscriber Certificates that are

-  i. valid,
-  ii. revoked, and
-  iii. expired.

 ## 2.2 Publication of certification information